osohq/oso/docs/getting-started/policies/application-types.rst

             end

             user = User.new("alice", true)
-            raise "should be allowed" unless OSO.allow(user, "foo", "bar")
+            raise "should be allowed" unless OSO.allowed?(user, "foo", "bar")

         The code above provides a ``User`` object as the *actor* for our ``allow`` rule.
 Since ``User`` has an attribute called ``is_admin``, it is evaluated by the policy and found to be true.